chendaniely/2015-11-23-harvard/README.md

 The website for today's lesson can be found here: http://chendaniely.github.io/2015-11-23-harvard/.

+The repository for the git stuff done in class is here: https://github.com/chendaniely/2015-11-23-harvard-git

 You can read up on the software carpentry Git lesson here: http://swcarpentry.github.io/git-novice/

 Link to the etherpad: http://pad.software-carpentry.org/2015-11-23-harvard